 - 1/4 Cup Shea Butter (1 1/2 ounces)

 - 1/4 Cup Rolled Oats

-- 10 Drops Essential Oil
+- 10 Drops essential oil, of choice

 Using a mixer whip the shea butter for a few minutes.
 Think of creaming butter.
 Add the remaining ingredients and mix at a high speed.
 The ingredients will come together to form pea-size clumps.